Differentiable stratified groupoids and a de Rham theorem for inertia spaces: The inertia groupoid of a proper Lie groupoid as a differentiable stratified groupoid

 \begin{theorem} Let $\sfG$ be a proper Lie groupoid.
-Then Equation \eqref{eq:MLocalStratGpoidDef} defines a Whitney stratification of the loop space $\inertianull{\sfG}$ with respect to which the inertia groupoid $\inertia{\sfG}$ is a locally translation differentiable stratified groupoid.
-Moreover, the inertia space $|\inertia{\sfG}|$ inherits a differentiable structure, and Equation \eqref{eq:MLocalStratGpoidDefQuot} defines a stratification with respect to which the inertia space is a differentiable stratified space and the orbit map $\inertianull{\sfG}\to|\inertia{\sfG}|$ a differentiable stratified surjective submersion. \end{theorem}
+Then Equation \eqref{eq:MLocalStratGpoidDef} defines a Whitney (b)-regular stratification of the loop space $\inertianull{\sfG}$ with respect to which the inertia groupoid $\inertia{\sfG}$ is a sliceable structurally (b)-regular differentiable stratified groupoid.
+Moreover, the inertia space $|\inertia{\sfG}|$ inherits a differentiable structure, and Equation \eqref{eq:MLocalStratGpoidDefQuot} defines a stratification with respect to which $|\inertia{\sfG}|$ is a differentiable stratified space and the orbit map $\inertianull{\sfG}\to|\inertia{\sfG}|$ a differentiable stratified surjective submersion. \end{theorem}